DaoyuanLi2816/Molecule-Generator/README.md

 ```
 This will output SMILES strings that are interpolations between the two input SMILES strings in the latent space of the trained VAE.

-## Scripts

-### `VAE.py`

-Defines the VAE model and includes functions for training and testing the model.

-### `generate.py`

-Generates new SMILES strings by perturbing the latent space of the trained VAE.

-### `interpolate.py`

-Generates interpolated SMILES strings between two given SMILES strings using the latent space of the trained VAE.

-### `synthetic_dataset.py`

-Generates a synthetic dataset of SMILES strings based on specified constraints:
-- No molecule contains more than six consecutive A repeat units.
-- All molecules in the dataset are saturated and contain no rings.

-## Example

-Here is an example of how to generate a synthetic dataset, train the VAE model, and generate new SMILES strings:

-1. Generate synthetic dataset:
-    ```bash
-    python synthetic_dataset.py
-    ```

-2. Train the VAE model:
-    ```bash
-    python VAE.py
-    ```

-3. Generate new SMILES strings:
-    ```bash
-    python generate.py
-    ```

-4. Interpolate between two SMILES strings:
-    ```bash
-    python interpolate.py
-    ```

 ## Contributing

 If you would like to contribute to this project, please open an issue or submit a pull request.
 We welcome contributions from the community.

 ## License